Legal Matters Montreal Urban Life Cultural Facts Upcoming Kits

 It resulted in broad peaceful lands, curved avenues planted with trees and spacious one-family houses equipped with a garage.

 The increasingly stronger demographic pressure brought another form of modern habitat.
-In the middle of the 1970’s, large apartment buildings were built along the highways that border the vicinity.
+In the middle of the 1970’s, large apartment buildings were built along the highways that border the territory.

 This type of habitat is an architectural response to a new way of life.
 The concrete is king.